WebSocket Streaming

 - Track

-(now - last_received_ms) > 60_000, treat the connection as broken and reconnect. - On reconnect, you'll get a fresh
+(now_epoch - last_timestamp) > 90, treat the connection as broken and reconnect. - On reconnect, you'll get a fresh

-snapshotframe.
-Replace your local state from it; don't try to delta against your previous state.
-The snapshot is authoritative. - Use exponential backoff on reconnect: 1s, 2s, 4s, 8s, capped at 30s.
+connected+initial_state.
+Replace your local state frominitial_state; don't try to delta against your previous state.
+The snapshot is authoritative. - Use exponential backoff: 1 s, 2 s, 4 s, 8 s, capped at 30 s.

 - If you hit close code